New constraints on cosmological gravitational waves from CMB and BAO in light of dynamical dark energy: Summary and discussion

-We also have derived projected constraints on $\Omega_{\rm gw}h^{2}$ by analyzing the combined \ac{CMB} data from LiteBIRD and \ac{S4} alongside \ac{BAO} data from \ac{CSST}.
+We have further derived projected constraints on $\Omega_{\rm gw}h^{2}$ by analyzing the combined \ac{CMB} data from LiteBIRD and \ac{S4} alongside \ac{BAO} data from \ac{CSST}.
 These next-generation facilities were anticipated to improve current observational bounds on $\Omega_{\rm gw}h^{2}$ due to their enhanced detection capabilities.
-Our analysis revealed that homogeneous initial conditions deliver enhanced measurement precision for $\Omega_{\rm gw}h^{2}$ compared to adiabatic initial conditions, while the specific nature of dark energy exerts no discernible influence on the precision.
-The measurement precision was shown as $\sigma\simeq2.5\times10^{-7}$ (and $2\sigma\simeq4.8\times10^{-7}$) under adiabatic initial conditions and $\sigma\simeq1.0\times10^{-7}$ (and $2\sigma\simeq1.8\times10^{-7}$) under homogeneous initial conditions, respectively.
+We revealed that homogeneous initial conditions deliver enhanced measurement precision for $\Omega_{\rm gw}h^{2}$ compared to adiabatic initial conditions, while the specific nature of dark energy exerts no discernible influence on the precision.
+If we still used a uniform prior of $\Omega_{\rm gw}h^{2}$ as a conservative estimate, the measurement precision was shown as $\sigma\simeq2.5\times10^{-7}$ (and $2\sigma\simeq4.8\times10^{-7}$) under adiabatic initial conditions and $\sigma\simeq1.0\times10^{-7}$ (and $2\sigma\simeq1.8\times10^{-7}$) under homogeneous initial conditions, respectively.

-We have aimed to establish model-agnostic constraints on the cosmological gravitational-wave background.
+In this work, we have aimed to establish model-agnostic constraints on the cosmological gravitational-wave background.
 Consequently, we did not focus on specific scenarios of cosmological gravitational waves.
 The constraints obtained here could provide critical benchmarks for exploring the cosmological origins of gravitational waves within the frequency band $f \gtrsim 10^{-15}$\,Hz and potentially enable joint analysis with direct gravitational-wave detection sensitive to this regime.
-Should the need have arisen, we can combine them with direct gravitational-wave detection data for in-depth model investigations.
+For example, recent data from \acp{PTA} have provided strong evidence for a stochastic gravitational-wave background in the nanohertz frequency range \cite{Xu:2023wog,EPTA:2023fyk,NANOGrav:2023gor,Reardon:2023gzh}.
+If this signal originates from cosmological sources, such as induced gravitational waves, its infrared (IR) spectral behavior could offer a viable explanation (see, e.g., Ref.~\cite{NANOGrav:2023hvm}).
+The constraints derived in this work, while less direct than \ac{PTA} measurements in the nHz band, offer a complementary probe. \acp{PTA} measure the spectral energy density at nanohertz frequencies, whereas our cosmological analysis is sensitive to the total energy density integrated over a much broader frequency range.
+This complementarity means that, in principle, the combination of cosmological and \ac{PTA} data can break degeneracies and provide significantly tighter constraints on models of the cosmological gravitational-wave background \cite{Bringmann:2023opz,Wang:2023sij,Zhu:2023gmx}.
+Should the need have arisen, we can combine the cosmological constraints with direct gravitational-wave detection data for in-depth model investigations.
 However, we would like to designate such research for future works.